kamilion/customizer/README.md

 This branch relies on Gambas 2 packages, optimized for 12.04 and older releases.

-**NOTE** If you want to install this branch on 12.04, it is possible.
-You need to open the Software Sources and add the following repository `deb http://archive.ubuntu.com/ubuntu precise main universe` to the list.
+**IMPORTANT** You need to enable some repositories to install the dependencies and `gambas2` packages.
+Ensure that you have enabled the **universe** repository in the Software Sources.
 Then, update the repository (or open Terminal and run `sudo apt-get update`) and follow the instructions below.

 ## Getting Started